Parsa-Sedigh/jordan-system-design/kafka-replication.md

 In-sync replica sets are dynamic, evicting the slowest nodes and can tolerate all but one in-sync replica failing.

 ### Conclusion
-Bu tuning kafka parameters, we can achieve full replication of msgs!
+By tuning kafka parameters, we can achieve full replication of msgs!
 In practice, it's very unlikely that all replicas go down.

 At the end of the day, kafka doesn't provide strong consistency since all the replicas can go down, but it's pretty close.